 What voltage and frequency in Jordan?

 In Jordan the standard voltage is 230 V and the frequency is 50 Hz.
 You can use your electric appliances in Jordan, if the standard voltage in your country is in between 220 - 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).
 Manufacturers take these small deviations into account.
 If the standard voltage in your country is in the range of 100 V - 127 V (as is in the US, Canada and most South American countries), you need a voltage converter in Jordan.
-You can find voltage converters at Amazon.
 You can also consider a combined power plug adapter/voltage converter.